 A: Many immigration matters are complex enough to require legal assistance.
-In other cases, the consequences of loosing are too severe to risk without experienced legal assistance.
+In other cases, the consequences of losing are too severe to risk without experienced legal assistance.
 However, some matters are routine.
 Hiring a lawyer is then a matter of preference.
 In our initial consultation, we can discuss whether hiring a lawyer is appropriate for you, and help you make this decision.

 Q: There is plenty of free information available on the Internet.
 Why do I need a consultation, or to hire a lawyer?

 A: A consultation provides you with details and recommendations based on your case.
 Immigration law is complex, and constantly changing.
 It cannot be fully comprehended without knowing the structure, context, and history of the law.
 Generalized information is not a substitute for a detailed analysis of your case by an experienced attorney.
 When you hire a lawyer, that lawyer will review immigration law and regulations and apply them to your case.
 Most general advice is based on patterns of experiences, not on any legal analysis.
 In a field where small differences can make the difference between failure and success, general advice may harm, rather than help.

 A: A typical consultation lasts 1 1/2 hours.
 One of our qualified paralegal staff will obtain general information from you, discuss the facts of your case, and review of any documents you already have.
 Mr. Simmons will then meet with you to analyze your case, discuss which legal options are appropriate for you, and review the anticipated cost of your case.
 By the end of our consultation, you should know what we can do, and how much it should cost.